 I have a Bachelor of Architecture degree from the University fo Southern California.
 I am a registered California Architect and a LEED AP (Leadership in Energy and Environmental Design).
 More importantly.
 I have 45 years of practical experience working with clients, building departments, and contractors.

 How can you make sure you choose the right architect?
 It’s impossible to be absolutely certain that you’ve found someone trustworthy and with whom you will enjoy working, but there are some steps you can take to find a good match.
-First, look for architects who specialize in the type of project you want to build and who's tastes are similar to your vision.
+First, look for architects who specialize in the type of project you want to build and who's past work is similar to your vision.
 Second, organize your thoughts about project size, style, budget and schedule.
 Then meet with the architects to share this information and to see if you are compatible.
 Your best bet is probably to pick the architect you like the best and with whom you feel most comfortable.
 You’ll be spending time together, so you’ll be glad that you chose the best fit with regard to personality.

-First, simply what is the project: a new custom home, a second floor addition, or kitchen remodel?
+First step is simply what is the project: a new custom home, a second floor addition, or kitchen remodel?

 How big is this project?
 How many square feet or number of rooms?
 How many bedrooms, baths and what other rooms or activities do you want the house to have?

 What kind of image, look, or style do you envision?